levish0/stella/README.md

 # stella

-Bot for my discord server management stuff 💫
+A simple bot for my discord server management stuff 💫